cyberbug2077/odin-recipes/README.md

 # odin-recipes
-This is simple website about some food recipes.
+This is [a simple website](https://cyberbug2077.github.io/odin-recipes/) about some food recipes.

 ### Why i do this?
 For practice my basic HTML skills.